blametheboredguy/MathWithCode/index.md

 ## Homepage

-You can access all pages from here.
+You can read all my posts here!

 - [Let's talk about Metropolis-Hastings.](page1.md)
 - [Page 2 (still empty!)](page2.md)